 Also, remember that yeast should never stay in direct contact with salt for too long.

 Finally, use room temperature water so yeast will stay in the “comfort zone” I mentioned, 20-40°.
 Above that, it’s easy to lose track of the temperature and reach the ~55°C that will KILL the yeast.

-Hope you liked this article, if you found some value and you feel like supporting me, keep scrolling down and you will see several ways to give me a pat on my back!
+I hope you find this article helpful, feel free to leave a comment to discuss or ask questions. if you found some value and you feel like supporting me, keep scrolling down and you will see several ways to give me a pat on my back!